A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Comparison with Experiment

-For the collisions of the $c$ or $\bar c$ with the QGP constituents, the quarks and gluons, we use the model which has already been successfully applied for the studies of open charm mesons ref.\cite{Gossiaux:2008jv,Gossiaux:2009mk}.
-They change the Wigner density of the $c$ or $\bar c$ quark which was involved in that collisions and therefore the convolution of the $c\bar c$ Wigner density with the Wigner density of the \J changes as well.
+For the collisions of the $c$ or $\bar c$ with the QGP constituents, the quarks and gluons, we use the MC@sHQ model which has already been successfully applied for the studies of open charm mesons ref.\cite{Gossiaux:2008jv,Gossiaux:2009mk}.
+They change the Wigner density of the $c$ or $\bar c$ quark which was involved in these collisions and therefore the convolution of the $c\bar c$ Wigner density with that of the \J changes as well.

-In central heavy ion collisions one would expect a strong enhancement of the \J multiplicity as compared to the multiplicity in a single pp collision multiplied by the number of these collisions in the heavy ion reaction.
-The reason is that in heavy ion collisions \cc from different elementary vertices can form a \J. This enhancement is, however, (over)compensated by the late production of \Js. \Js~ can only be produced when the plasma temperature has fallen below $T_{diss}$.
+In central heavy ion collisions one would expect a strong \emph{enhancement} of the \J multiplicity as compared to the multiplicity in a single pp collision multiplied by the number of these collisions in the heavy ion reaction.
+The reason is that in heavy ion collisions \cc from different elementary vertices can form a \J. This enhancement is, however, (over)compensated by the late production of \Js. \Js~ can only be produced when the QGP temperature has fallen below $T_{diss}$.
 There the average distance between the \cc is considerable larger and therefore the convolution with the Wigner density is smaller.

-We observe furthermore that the collisions between QGP partons as well as the potential interaction between \cc quarks enhance the \J~ yield as compared to a free streaming scenario.
+We observe furthermore that the collisions between QGP partons as well as the potential interaction between \cc quarks enhance the \J yield as compared to a free streaming scenario.
 The collisions shift the $p_T$ distribution of heavy quarks towards lower values, the potential keeps $c\bar c$ pairs closer together.
 Both processes shift therefore the two-body Wigner density of the $c\bar c$ pairs to regions where the \J Wigner density is large.

-We find in our approach a quite satisfying agreement with the experimental data, simultaneously for $R_{AA}$ and for $v_2$.
-The latter is created by the \cc, which have not yet formed a \J, due to their collisions with the QGP partons.
+We find in our approach reasonable agreement with the experimental data at low $p_T$, where the enhancement has been observed, simultaneously for $R_{AA}$ and for $v_2$.
+The latter is created due to the collisions of \cc with the QGP partons.